jaredcdavis/shellpool/README.md

  - [Github Project](https://github.com/jaredcdavis/shellpool) -- This is the
    main shellpool homepage.
 Please feel free to use the issue tracker, etc.
+   Note that the **master** branch is the stable version, while the **devel** branch is the under-development version and may be unstable.

  - [Installation](INSTALL.md)